lfzCarlosC/crypto-signal/README.md

 * Modular code for easy trading strategy implementation
 * Easy install with Docker

+v2.0
+* support more powerful and practical indicators and tuning
+* refine notification system(refine gmail, add DingTalk)

+v3.0
+* api for submitting job to execute strategy
+* strategic level change of using timeLevel resonance

 You can build on top of this tool and implement algorithm trading and some machine learning models to experiment with predictive analysis.

 ## Installing And Running
 The commands listed below are intended to be run in a terminal.